Baqend/guide/src/topics/speed-kit/index.md

 The optimal way to refresh your cached content is to call our REST-API directly from your system when something changed on your website.
 The REST-Endpoint is `https://<your-app-name>.app.baqend.com/v1/asset/revalidate` and you need a User-Access-Token to be sent with the POST-Request.
-For now, to get this token, you have to login into you Baqend App on our [dashboard](https://dashboard.baqend.com) and open your browsers developer console.
+For now, to get this token, you have to login into your Baqend App on our [dashboard](https://dashboard.baqend.com) and open your browser's developer console.
 Use the developer console to call `DB.token` to receive your token.
 Now you have to add an authorization header to your request which looks like this:

     authorization: BAT <your-token>